ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 ### Interconnect locality

+!!! important
+    The locality options are only available on the full ARCHER2 system.
+The 4-cabinet system does not support this option.

 For jobs which are sensitive to interconnect (MPI) performance and utilise 128 nodes or less it is possible to request that all nodes are in a single Slingshot dragonfly group.
 The maximum number of nodes in